top of page

 The verb 'allay,' meaning to reduce or alleviate fear, anxiety, pain, or discomfort, has a rich etymology rooted in Old English.
 It can be traced back to the Old English word 'alecgan,' which meant to lay down or put down.
 Over time, 'alecgan' evolved into 'allegen' in Middle English, with the sense of laying aside or calming.
 Eventually, it transformed into 'allay' in modern English, maintaining its soothing connotation.
 This evolution reflects the idea of laying to rest or easing troubling emotions or sensations, making 'allay' a fitting term for soothing and mitigating distressing experiences.

-Find the meaning of allay
+Quiz: Find the meaning of the verb allay:

 Try Again!